Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 3) Game engineer

-Obviously, a game engineer is the person who engineers a game.
-But professionally speaking, he is a software developer that produces games.
+As the name implies, a game engineer is the person who engineers a game.
+But professionally speaking, he is a software developer who produces games.

 Part of his job is to carry out the visual function and functional aspects of the game.
-For this, he collaborates with other engineers, designers, and programmers.
+As such, he collaborates with other engineers, designers, and programmers.

 4) Coding